Updated December 2019

 Muskoka has rapidly become the hub of skating trails in Ontario, offering several places to experience a twist to one of Canada’s most iconic winter experiences.

-Deerhurst Resort NEW for 2018 onsite waterfront skating trail!
+Deerhurst Resort An onsite waterfront skating trail!
 Lace up and hit their 250-metre trail this winter.

-The Cranberry Ice Trail, Johnston’s Cranberry Marsh & Muskoka Lakes Winery
+The Cranberry Ice Trail, Muskoka Lakes Farm & Winery

 Skate a 1.2 km loop around 12 acres of cranberries!
 This narrow designed skating trail really creates an intimate feel, perfect for hand holding with your special someone, or locking arms with your girlfriends.